Fiction editor for crime, mystery, suspense and thriller writers

 My wordery nerdery

 I'm an editor with thirty years of experience in the publishing industry.
 I'm also a writer, speaker and podcaster ... because writing about words helps me hone my editing craft, teaching others gets me out of my shed, and podcasting with my editorial bestie Denise Cowle is the best fun ever.

 Organizations I’m committed to

 I'm an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP) and its communications director.
-I'm also a Member of ACES, and a Partner Member of the Alliance of Independent Authors (ALLi).
-I also support the National Centre for Writing, located in Norwich's historic Dragon Hall.
+I'm also a Member of ACES, and a Partner Member of the Alliance of Independent Authors (ALLi) and support the National Centre for Writing, located in Norwich's historic Dragon Hall.

 What I write